Guide to Appeals Process

 PLEASE BE ADVISED: Failure to follow these directions may result in the denial or dismissal of the petition for administrative review.

-All requests for administrative review should be mailed or delivered to:
+All requests for administrative review should be emailed, mailed, or delivered to:

 Office of Environmental Adjudication